cashiwamochi/processingPolyhedron/README.md

 # processingPolyhedron
-Scripts of Processing3 which show the rotation of a Polyhedron.
+Scripts of Processing3 which show rotation of Polyhedron.

 Of course , you should get Processing3 from https://processing.org/download/